BUDDHISM, DUKKHA, and REPETITIONS

 Modern suggestions for the interpretation of Dukkha are : suffering, anxiety, distress, unsatisfactory, frustration and stress. (https://en.wikipedia.org/wiki/Dukkha 2019, 2020, 2021).

-Buddha's question was: what is the problem with life's wheel?
-Why is it not running smoothly?
-Why is it suffering?
+Buddha's question was: "What is Dukkha/Suffering?"
+What is the problem with life's wheel?
+What is going wrong?
+What is not running smoothly?

 In many texts, it is written that the Five Aggregates are Dukkha.
-The Aggregates, are five umbrella terms or components, which describe how we experience the world.
-The Aggregates apply to all of our senses.
-They describe the way we sense life.
+The Aggregates, are five components or parts which describe the process of perception.
+The Aggregates describe perceptual psychology.
+Buddha was the world's first psychologist.

-The process: manifest form, sensation, perception, concepts and consciousness is Dukkha.
+The five words he used were: manifest form, sensation, perception, concepts (mental formations), and consciousness,

-The First Truth tells us: Our sensory apparatus is problematic.
+The First Truth tells us: Our sensory perception is Dukkha, our sensory perception is problematic.

 The Aggregates are further clarified in The Five Aggregates.